hanabi/hanabi.github.io/Hat_Guessing.md

 ## Basic Description

 * In most Hanabi convention frameworks, you clue cards to tell the player to play that card (or discard that card).
-In Hat Guessing, clues have nothing to do with the cards that are "touched" by the clue.
+In Hat-Guessing, clues have nothing to do with the cards that are "touched" by the clue.
-* When a player gives a clue in Hat Guessing, they encode actions for all other members of the team within the clue using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
+* When a player gives a clue in Hat-Guessing, they encode actions for all other members of the team within the clue using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 * For example, on the first turn of a 4-player game:
   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.